Bahbv/AMPEr/README.md

 # Lexicon options
-I'm just gonna past the default lexicon here, you can change these values to make use of other icons / text.
+I'm just gonna paste the default lexicon here, you can change these values to make use of other icons / text.
 You can also add other languages if needed.
 ```js
         lexicon: {